camillechan2711/COMP3431/README.md

 2. Clone this repository into your ROS workspace.
 3. Build the workspace using `colcon build`.
 4. Run the ROS 2 system.
-5. Launch the `ColorPublisher` node to start the color detection and marker publishing process.
+5. Launch the `ImageProcessing` node to start the color detection and marker publishing process.

 ## WallFollower Node